Skip to main content

 Short inspection reports only give an overall grade; you have to read the report itself to gauge whether the detailed grading from the earlier full inspection still stands.

 Winning combination of committed staff and eager students – state education as it should be.
 A real scrum to get in here from Weybridge, Walton and Hersham area.
 Parents prepared to go down the private route will try their luck here before shelling out fees.
 Strict?
 You bet, but students take it in their stride.
-Most of the buildings date from 1966, when the school was built for just 500 students.
+The main building dates from 1966, when the school was built for just 750 students.
 This is the main beef for most parents but fresh-looking buildings have been added, along with other minor refurbs, and the students seem to barely notice...

 What the school says...